omgmog/chrome-add-link-to-trello/README.md

   4. Click on `Load Unpacked Extension...`
   5. Select the folder containing the extension

-You will need to generate an API key on Trello to use this, you can get one here: [https://trello.com/1/appKey/generate](https://trello.com/1/appKey/generate)
+You will need to generate an API key on Trello to use this, you can get one here: https://trello.com/app-key and since Trello now no-longer supports creating legacy wildcard origins, you will need to manually generate an authorization token from the same page.

 #### License